Syed Shahid: Early life

-Syed Shaidul Islam was born and raised in Chittagong, where he learned music, studying the harmonium under Soumyo Didi.
+Syed Shahidul Islam was born and raised in Chittagong, where he learned music, studying the harmonium under Soumyo Didi.
 None of his family members liked music, so he had to practiced his singing secretly.
 Shahid first got recognised as a singer as a student of Al Khan High School, when he won the first prize in an inter district 'Nazrul' song competition.
-Afterwards he studied music at Shilpokola Academy while he was a student at Chittagong City College.
-He formed a band named 'Lohitto' when he was a graduate student in Economics.
+Afterwards he studied music at Shilpokola Academy while he was a student at Government City College, Chittagong.
+He formed a band named 'Lohitto' when he was a graduate student in economics.
 Later, he moved to Dhaka.
 In 2004 he formed the band Doorbin with Sabbir and Noyon.

 Career

 Shahid is the chief vocalist of the band Doorbin.
-In 2008 Shahid released his first solo album Brishtir Gaan.
-In 2011 he released his second solo album Nilambori from which Ek Jibon was nominated for Meril Prothom Alo Awards.
+In 2008, Shahid released his first solo album Brishtir Gaan.
+In 2011, he released his second solo album Nilambori from which Ek Jibon was nominated for Meril Prothom Alo Awards.
 He released a sequel Ek Jibon 2 in 2012.
 The music video of the album Nilambori was scripted by Zahid Akbar and directed by Arfin Rumi.
-He joined the collaborative album Bappi featuring 3 in 2012.
+He joined the collaborative album Bappi Featuring-3 in 2012.
 Nil Chowa, his third solo album, was released in 2013.
 He collaborated with Porshi for the soundtrack of the movie Na Bola Bhalobasa.